-- weight loss
+- Weight loss

-- abnormal hair loss
+- Abnormal hair loss

-- diarrhea or dirty bottom
+- Diarrhea or dirty bottom

-- distressed breathing
+- Distressed breathing

-- eye or nasal discharge
+- Eye or nasal discharge

-- skin lesions
+- Skin lesions

-- overgrown teeth
+- Overgrown teeth

 |Health Issue||Symptoms or Causes||Suggested Action|

-|Health Issue Diarrhea||Symptoms or Causes Loose stool caused by poor diet (lack of fiber/too little hay/excess carbohydrate/too many pellets), stress, internal parasites, unclean housing or other illness.||Suggested Action Consult with a veterinarian to determine cause and treatment.|
+|Health Issue Diarrhea||Symptoms or Causes Loose stool caused by poor diet (lack of fiber/too little hay/excess carbohydrate/too many pellets), stress, internal parasites, unclean housing or other illness.||Suggested Action Consult a veterinarian to determine cause and treatment.|

 |Health Issue Malocclusion||Symptoms or Causes Overgrown teeth.
-Drooling, dropping food, inability to close mouth, weight loss.||Suggested Action Consult with a veterinarian to have teeth trimmed regularly.|
+Drooling, dropping food, inability to close mouth, weight loss.||Suggested Action Consult a veterinarian to have teeth trimmed regularly.|

-|Health Issue Mites/lice||Symptoms or Causes External parasites that cause guinea pigs to lose patches of hair and be itchy.
+|Health Issue Mites/lice||Symptoms or Causes External parasites can cause guinea pigs to lose patches of hair and be itchy.
 With mite infestation, mites bury under skin and cause intense itching and seizures.||Suggested Action Consult a veterinarian for treatment.
 Thorough environmental disinfection and cleanup.|

-|Health Issue Scurvy||Symptoms or Causes A disease caused by vitamin C deficiency resulting in poor appetite, sore joints and chest and bleeding from the gums.||Suggested Action If untreated, can be fatal; consult with a veterinarian immediately.|
+|Health Issue Scurvy||Symptoms or Causes A disease caused by vitamin C deficiency resulting in poor appetite, sore joints, increased susceptibility to infection and chest and bleeding from the gums.||Suggested Action If untreated, can be fatal.Consult a veterinarian immediately.|

 Go to the Centers for Disease Control at cdc.gov/healthypets for more information about small animals and disease.